 - a.
-MA, and RI: OCVIs issued on or after January 1, 2022 may be used for those animals being shown at multiple fairs and shows in CT, MA, and RI through the 2022 show/fair season ending October 31, 2022. - i.
+MA and RI: OCVIs issued on or after January 1, 2023 may be used for those animals being shown at multiple fairs and shows in MA, and RI through the 2023 show/fair season ending October 31, 2023. - MA -Notes: The Big E Fairgrounds in West Springfield requires an Infectious Disease Waiver (provided by The Big E) for all equines entering the premises for any show, fair, or exhibition.
+All Bovines must have official RFID tags. - b.
 CT and ME: An importation permit for exhibition animals is also required.
-Contact CT Dept. of Agriculture (860-713-2504) or ME State Veterinarian's Office (207-287-3701) for permits or questions. - ii.
-MA -Note: The Big E Fairgrounds in West Springfield requires a CVI issued within the prior 30 days for all horses entering the premises for any show, fair, or exhibition. - iii.
-NH: \ \ NH: To qualify for the extended CVI, animals exhibited in NH must originate in a New England state and move on OCVIs issued on or after April 1, 2022 to participating NH fairs and shows from July 1 to October 31.
+Contact CT Dept. of Agriculture (860-713-2504) or ME State Veterinarian's Office (207-287-3701) for permits or questions. - c.
+NH: \ \ NH: To qualify for the extended CVI, animals exhibited in NH must originate in a New England state and move on OCVIs issued on or after April 1, 2023 to participating NH fairs andshows from July 1 to October 31.
 The extended CVI is not available for animals that do not reside in New England.
-Contact NH State Veterinarian's Office (603) 271-2404 for details and permits. - iv. \\\VT: Contact the VT Animal Health Office (802-828-2421) for specific import requirements that deviate from the general information in this letter and must be met for legal import of livestock. - b.
+Contact NH State Veterinarian's Office (603) 271-2404 for details and permits. - d. \\\VT: Contact the VT Animal Health Office (802-828-2421) for specific import requirements that deviate from the general information in this letter and must be met for legal import of livestock. - e.
 A single OCVI from the animals' home state may be completed for travel to and from the New England states in which the animals will be exhibited.
-MA animals being shown ONLY in MA may substitute a signed, dated latter on the letterhead of an accredited veterinarian for an OCVI if all required information is included and all additional requirements are met. - c.
+MA animals being shown ONLY in MA may substitute a signed, dated latter on the letterhead of an accredited veterinarian for an OCVI if all required information is included and all additional requirements are met. - f.
 Multiple animals of the same species may be listed on one health certificate with appropriate individual IDs and descriptions.
-Animals of different species may not be listed on the same official health certificate. - d.
+Animals of different species may not be listed on the same official health certificate. - g.
 An itinerary of the names and locations for each New England fair or show at which owner expects to show the listed animals and the dates when each animal is expected to be on each site, must be prepared by the owner and presented to the veterinarian at the time the OCVI is written. - i.
 A copy of this planned itinerary must be attached to the official health certificate (import and export) for it to be used for more than one fair or show. - ii.
-That proposed list should be signed by the veterinarian and the owner/ exhibitor and reference the relevant OCVI number(s). - e.
-The name and address of the first show or fair where the listed animals will be exhibited is to be used as the "destination" on the OCVI form.
-In addition, "See attached list" or a similar statement directing Animal Health Officials or Fair Inspectors to the attached proposed itinerary must be included. - f.
-Exhibitors must keep an accurate list of the show locations and dates when their animals were actually on the show/fairgrounds.
-This record must be available to fair inspectors at each inspection and check-in. - g.
+That proposed list should be signed by the veterinarian and the owner/ exhibitor and reference the relevant OCVI number(s). - h.
+The name and address of the first show or fair where the listed animals will be exhibited is to be used asthe "destination" on the OCVI form.
+In addition, "See attached list" or a similar statement directing Animal Health Officials or Fair Inspectors to the attached proposed itinerary must be included. - i.
+Exhibitors must keep an accurate list of the show locations and dates when their animals were actually on show/fair grounds.
+This record must be available to fair inspectors at each inspection and check-in. - j.
 Any animal listed on an OCVI that becomes sick must remain home.
-If the animal is refused entry to any exhibition during 2022 for health reasons it must have a new health certificate issued by an accredited veterinarian within 30 days of the next interstate movement. - h.
+If the animal is refused entry to any exhibition during 2023 for health reasons it must have a new health certificate issued by an accredited veterinarian within 30 days of the next interstate movement. - k.
 Any New England state may end their participation in this agreement and revert to the standard published requirements for livestock imports in the state at any time, in the event of foreign animal disease outbreak or changes to state legislation.